-The stage managed leaks of names of those who Dasuki “shared” the $2.1 billion has been praised rather uncritically by some Great Men as laudable because it represents “unprecedented exposures” of corruption.
+The stage-managed leaks of names of those who Dasuki “shared” the $2.1 billion has been praised rather uncritically by some Great Men as laudable because it represents “unprecedented exposures” of corruption.
 Those men should carefully think again and assiduously thank mobile technology, the internet and social media for the “unprecedented exposures”.
-Did Dasuki not share money to mainstream media houses in order to manufacture consent for the public?
+Did Dasuki not share money to mainstream media houses to manufacture consent for the public?

 Nigerian lawyers are filled with glee at the opportunities and loopholes the “unprecedented exposures” have created for the cases of the corrupt clients they will defend in court if and when the prosecutions start.
 Convictions will be harder to exact on the thieves.
 Another opportunity for the fightback of the corrupt.

-As for the fostering of moral responsibility of citizens and public servants, good standards of living, low unemployment, good wages / salaries, poverty reduction, good “education” / training, affordable goods and services are all very necessary components of a proper and enduring anti-corruption package.
-The GON have not included such in its medium and long term anti-corruption measures but sing the songs of anti-corruption.
+As for the fostering of moral responsibility of citizens and public servants, good standards of living, low unemployment, good wages/salaries, poverty reduction, good “education” / training, affordable goods and services are all very necessary components of a proper and enduring anti-corruption package.
+The GON has not included such in its medium and long term anti-corruption measures but sings the songs of anti-corruption.

 Of those who have received monies via the largesse of the state present a big contradiction.
 We have Bola Ahmed Tinubu, gubernatocrat, admitting that he was given N9 million by Col Dasuki and he is refunding it promptly but conveniently only after the “unprecedented exposures”.
 If Tinubu is mandated to refund every inappropriate kobo he has taken or received corruptly it will be extremely inconvenient for him.
 Then we have Olu Falae who admitted he received N100 million from Tony Anenih but he is not refunding a kobo because it was a “gift”.
 If Nigeria had clear enforceable laws on financial gifting with implications for corruption and money laundering this contradiction will not exist.
 It is easy and convenient for politicians to accept that they received “unsolicited gifts” from GON largesse but accuse them of embezzlement, bribery, extortion, fraud or mismanagement and they will vehemently deny it and scream to their lawyers for help.
 So much for the “unprecedented exposures”.